jaljo/articles/text-editor/text-editor-002-en.md

 Our epics are exposed with [redux-observable](https://redux-observable.js.org/docs/basics/Epics.html).

-All our DOM manipulations and media insertion logic is done here.
+All the DOM manipulations and media insertion logic is done here.
 Notice that observable streams are created from both actions and window events.
-To have a better understanding of what's inside the epics, we'll present the paragraph and text toolboxes.
+To have a better understanding of what's inside epics, we'll present the paragraph and text toolboxes ones.

 ## Text toolbox workflow